Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: Introduction

 One might wonder: because it's desirable to create a protocol which can tolerate a certain level of \emph{measurement error}, and we are only secure against limited loss anyway, why it is not possible to see photon loss as merely another source of error?
 The answer is that it is very beneficial to treat these parameters separately because the numbers involved are entirely different.
 The basic $\mathrm{QPV_{BB84} }$ protocol has a perfect attack, which is possible by claiming a `loss' 50\% of the time.
 However, the best non-lossy attack has error 0.15.
 This means that an experimental set-up which has a loss of 49\% could conceivably enable secure QPV, even though that clearly could never be good enough if the lost photons are counted as error.
 For different protocols, this difference in allowed parameters can be even larger.

-In this paper, we study the security of the \QPVBB~ protocol in the lossy case, for attackers that do not pre-share entanglement, but that are allowed to perform local operations and a single simultaneous round of quantum communication (LOBQC)~\cite{gonzales2019bounds}.
-The best bounds for the non-lossy version of this protocol (for attackers that are allowed a round of quantum communication) come through reducing them to a monogamy-of-entanglement game~\cite{TomamichelMonogamyGame2013} -- we extend this game to include a third `loss' response.
+In this paper, we study the security of the \QPVBB~ protocol in the lossy case in the No Pre-shared Entanglement (No-PE) model~\cite{Buhrman_2014}---that is, for attackers that do not pre-share entanglement prior to the execution of the protocol, but that are allowed to perform local operations and a single simultaneous round of quantum communication (LOBQC)~\cite{gonzales2019bounds}.
+Security in this model is motivated by the fact that generating and distributing high-quality entanglement over long distances remains technologically challenging, so the No-PE model captures currently practical limitations.
+The best bounds for the non-lossy version of this protocol in the No-PE model come through reducing them to a monogamy-of-entanglement game~\cite{TomamichelMonogamyGame2013}---we extend this game to include a third `loss' response.
 Via Semidefinite Programming (SDP), we can then tightly bound the game's winning probability, and therefore \QPVBB's security under photon loss, showing that a naive mixture of the extremal strategies turns out to give the optimal combination of error and response rate for the attackers\footnote{Note that in our current work we solve the semidefinite programs for a complete range of experimental error probabilities, thereby obtaining an exhaustive characterization of the protocols we consider.
 For an experimental implementation only a small number of SDPs would have to be solved, namely the one that corresponds to a small interval around the error and loss present in the experimental set-up, necessitating much less computation time than used in preparing our results.}.
 This is a three-player game involving two players, who have complete freedom, and a referee who performs a fixed measurement for every input. {It is well-known how to analyze two-party scenarios using SDP relaxations, but extending these methods to three-party scenarios presents an obstacle.
-To obtain SDP bounds, we combine the NPA hierarchy \cite{NPA2008} with extra inequalities we derive from the relation between the referee's measurements -- the way these inequalities enable us to tackle a three-player problem using SDPs might be of independent interest.}
+To obtain SDP bounds, we combine the NPA hierarchy \cite{NPA2008} with extra inequalities we derive from the relation between the referee's measurements---the way these inequalities enable us to tackle a three-player problem using SDPs might be of independent interest.}